Showwcase/hacktoberfest/README.md

 ## Some Ground Rules

 - The content must be an original content.
-- The content must be any of the following types: Web3, JavaScript, Python, ReactJS, Machine Learning, DevOps, Web Development, Git, GitHub, and Open Source.
+- The content must be any of the following types: Web3, JavaScript, Java, Python, ReactJS, Machine Learning, DevOps, Web Development, Git, GitHub, DS, Algo, and Open Source.

 ## How to Submit the Contribution